Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Related Work

 In comparison, theoretical performance guarantees (i.e., regret bounds) are much more emphasized in the MAB literature.
 Traditionally, NS-MAB algorithms are divided into two categories. \textit{Active} methods actively seek to detect changes, and \textit{passive} methods do not.
 Another type of algorithms, known as adversarial bandits \citep{auer1995gambling}, such as Exp3, can deal with changing environments.
 However, the guarantee of adversarial bandit algorithms is limited when no arm is consistently good.
 In the following paragraphs, we discuss the related work on active and passive methods.

 \textit{Active methods:} \cite{hartland:inria-00164033} proposed Adapt-EvE, which combines the PH test with UCB, and \cite{DBLP:conf/aistats/MellorS13} suggested change-point TS.
 However, these two studies do not provide any regret bounds. \cite{DBLP:conf/aaai/LiuLS18} proposed CUSUM-UCB and PH-UCB, which combine the UCB algorithm with a CUSUM-based (or PH-based) resetting and forced exploration.
 They derived a regret bound of $\tilO(\sqrt{MT})$ in an abruptly changing environment with $M$ known change points. \cite{DBLP:conf/aistats/0013WK019} suggested the M-UCB algorithm, which combines UCB with an adaptive-window-based resetting method with a regret bound of $\tilO(\sqrt{MT})$ for an abruptly changing environment. \cite{Allesiardo2015} proposed Exp3.R, which combines Exp3 \citep{auer1995gambling} with change-point detection and provides a $\tilO(M\sqrt{T})$ regret bound.
-Although the assumptions are slightly different among algorithms, many of the regret bounds are of the order of $\tilO(\sqrt{MT})$ concerning the number of change points $M$ and the number of time steps $T$.
+Although the assumptions are slightly different among algorithms, many of the regret bounds are of the order of $\tilO(\sqrt{MT})$ concerning the number of change points $M$ and the number of time steps $T$. \cite{DBLP:conf/colt/AuerGO19} provided an epoch-based bandit algorithm that does not require the knowledge of $M$.
 Moreover, \cite{DBLP:conf/aistats/SeznecMLV20} applied the adaptive window to the rotting bandit problem where the reward of the arms only decreases.

-One of the closest work to ours is a manuscript by \cite{Mukherjee2019}.
-They consider global changes in abrupt environments and proposed ImpCPD that combines successive rejection and UCB without introducing forced exploration.
-Our \AADWIN{}-bandit is more general as we can deal with not only abrupt but also gradual changes. \cite{besson2020efficient} proposed GLR-klUCB, a combination of KL-UCB \citep{garivierklucb} with the Bernoulli Generalized Likelihood Ratio (GLR) test \citep{maillardalt2017} and forced exploration for an abruptly changing environment.
-They discussed global and local resets and provided a regret bound of $\tilO(\sqrt{MT})$.\footnote{They also discussed dependence on the distribution-dependent constants (Corollary 6 therein).}
+\cite{krishnamurthy2021} proposed an elimination-based algorithm and analyzed its performance in a two-armed gradually changing environment.
+They derived a similar regret bound $O(T^{1-d/3})$ as this paper, where $d$ is the change-speed parameter that is the same as ours.